Research Update: The Truth About Bone BrothNovember 19, 2018

 - Even more

-Bottom Line: What these researchers performed was essentially a deep dive into each participants diet and everything that was made up of each.
-In the end, what they were left with was an exhaustive list of every participant’s diets – and how they stacked up against one another.
+Bottom Line: What these researchers performed was essentially a deep dive into each participants diet.
+In the end, what they were left with was an exhaustive list of every participant’s diets.
+Especially interesting was how they stacked up against one another.

 So, based on what they found what did these researchers conclude?
 They found that those who went gluten-free and had more cardiovascular death were not eating more processed foods.
 They were also not eating less fiber.
 That was not the part that mattered.

-What they were doing, however, was consuming less whole grains (2).
+What they were doing, however, was consuming less whole grains (Read: Whole grains, who should eat and who should avoid).
 The most troubling aspect of this is that people died because they went gluten-free, and in the process cut whole grains out of their diets.

-Bottom Line: The results of this study are what really have motivated me, personally, to speak out against going gluten-free.
-Now, with more people suggesting that folks go grain-free, I really want to push back against this concept of avoiding whole grains for some reason or another.
+Bottom Line: The results of this study are really have motivated me, personally, to speak out against going gluten-free.
+Now, with more people suggesting that folks go grain-free, I really want to push back against this concept of avoiding whole grains.

 The Benefits of Whole Grains

-The research is there, and the benefits are all true, you can rely on whole grains for your health (if you are non-celiac).
-We know that whole grains correlate with findings on:
+The research is there, and the benefits are all true.
+You can rely on whole grains for your health (if you are non-celiac).
+We know that whole grains correlate with findings on lower rates of:

 Key Insight: The work that the study I previously mentioned truly proved this fact: whole grains are so important to your body, your health, and your life.
 If someone cuts whole grains out of their diet, after going gluten-free, they will have more risk of cardiovascular death on the whole.